A Simple DIY for a Succulent Wall Planter

 Insert the prepared succulent into the prepped hole and using the fork, backfill the soil and tamp down the soil around the base.

 Continue adding succulents.
 Try to get them packed in tight together, using various sizes and types, to keep it interesting.

 You will end up with some gaps, and that is okay.
 I have a solution for you!

-Start filling the gaps with more moss.
-The reason is two-fold; it helps create a barrier, keeping the plants locked into the planter and it covers up all the unsightly soil you can still see.
+The reason you want to do this is two-fold; it helps create a barrier, keeping the plants locked into the planter and it covers up all the unsightly soil you can still see.

 All that is left is for you to dust off the excess soil and moss then give the whole succulent wall planter a dousing of water.

 For light waterings in the future, a spray bottle is best for your succulent wall planter.
 It is the easiest way to go about hydrating without making a huge mess.